papanikge/tead.rs/README.md

 ### Prints the requested lines from both sides of the provided file

-It's an attempt in my rust journey, not optimized for large files and for now only works for one file.
+An attempt in my journey through rust.
+Of course not optimized for large files.

 I wrote it for Rust 0.9.
 Compile with: